The Russian Convoys – July 1942

 The weather caused tremendous problems, for many of the convoys, with frequent storms.
 Life on board during bad weather is vividly described in the memoir of William Smith DSM:

-Alan Smith was on board a ship acting as distant cover for the PQ17 convoy.
-During a tape-recorded interview with the Centre's Director, Dr Peter Liddle, Mr Smith recalled collecting Norwegian commandos from Greenock and landing them at Spitzbergen Island in order to attempt its occupation.
+Bill Smith was on board a ship acting as distant cover for the PQ17 convoy.
+During a tape-recorded interview with Dr Peter Liddle, Mr Smith recalled collecting Norwegian commandos from Greenock and landing them at Spitzbergen Island in order to attempt its occupation.
 He also described the clothing he wore to keep warm:

 In an interview with Richard Campbell-Begg, tape-recorded in 1996, Roger Hill DSO, DSC, RN in command of HMS Ledbury admitted that he had never come to terms with leaving the convoy without protection, echoed in his excellent book Destroyer Captain: